-- When procuring and/or making decisions about our filtering and monitoring provision, our senior leadership team works closely with the DSL and the IT Technicians.
-Decisions have been recorded and informed by an approach which ensures our systems meet our school specific needs and circumstances, including but not limited to our pupil risk profile and specific technology use. - Any changes to the filtering and monitoring approaches will be assessed by staff with safeguarding, educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - Our school undertakes an at least annual review of our filtering and monitoring systems to ensure we understand the changing needs and potential risks posed to our community. - In addition, our school undertakes regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the governing body that we are meeting our safeguarding obligations. - These checks are achieved by using SWGFL Test Filtering check tool, the test is carried out when no students are present across mixed devices with all user profiles and outcome is recorded.
-Any concerns are flagged up with the DSL by the ICT staff.
+- When procuring and/or making decisions about our filtering and monitoring provision, our senior leadership team works closely with the DSL and the IT staff.
+Decisions have been recorded and informed by an approach which ensures our systems meet our school specific needs and circumstances, including but not limited to our pupil risk profile and specific technology use. - Any changes to the filtering and monitoring approaches will be assessed by staff with safeguarding, educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - Our school undertakes an at least annual review of our filtering and monitoring systems to ensure we understand the changing needs and potential risks posed to our community. - In addition, our school undertakes regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the governing body that we are meeting our safeguarding obligations. - These checks are undertaken by a DSL, checks are undertaken with two members of staff present (a DSL and a member of SLT), checks are undertaken in a location where confidentiality can be achieved, during working hours, when pupils are not present (e.g. the headteacher's office), checks are logged/recorded, any technical concerns are flagged to the IT staff and safeguarding concerns are actioned by the DSL in line with this policy.